battesonb/battesonb.github.io/docs/_posts/2023-11-04-webgpu-game-9-projectiles.markdown

 </details></p>

 I'm waving my hands over a lot of maths here, so feel free to dive into the derivation and explanation for *why* the inverse is calculated this way.
+I didn't add it to this commit, but I also ran some spot-checked tests to ensure I didn't make a mistake.
+One important test is to multiply the `viewProj` and `viewProjInv` every frame and validate that they are (approximately) equal to the identity matrix.
+Thanks to floating-point precision limits, it won't be exact.
+Generally, I'd suggest some unit tests or debug assertions during integration testing.

 We've got our `viewProj` inverse now, so we just need to calculate the mouse position in world coordinates inside of the `Input`.
 The method of interest here